OleksandrDemian/limo/packages/article/README.md

 ```

 ## Base components
-Note that base components (Endpoint, Router and FastifyApp) won't return JSX like you do with client side libraries,
-instead they will return javascript objects that can be used by Fastify.
+Note that base components (Endpoint, Router, and FastifyApp) won't return JSX as you do with client-side libraries, instead, they will return javascript objects that can be used by Fastify.

 Base components will be executed at start time (once) to create routes and cannot be modified at runtime.